Assassination of Louis I, Duke of Orléans: Aftermath

 Valentine of Milan Mourning Her Husband the Duke of Orléans, an 1802 painting by Fleury François Richard depicting the widowed Duchess of Orléans.

 In order to appease the combatants following the assassination, King Charles VI of France called the Duke of Burgundy and the children of the deceased to Chartres on 28 February 1409.
 He also charged Count William IV of Hainaut, the brother-in-law of John the Fearless, to ensure, at the head of 400 men-at-arms and 100 archers, the protection of each of the delegations during their trip and to fight on the side of the attacked party if hostilities were to occur.

-On 15 April 1410, in Gien, during the nuptials of Charles, Duke of Orléans, the son of the assassinated duke, and Bonne of Armagnac, the powerful men of the kingdom present joined forces against the Duke of Burgundy.
+On 15 April 1410, in Gien, during the nuptials of Charles I, Duke of Orléans, the son of the assassinated duke, and Bonne of Armagnac, the powerful men of the kingdom present joined forces against the Duke of Burgundy.
 The Armagnac–Burgundian Civil War that ensued went on for thirty years, until the signing of the Treaty of Arras.
 John the Fearless was himself assassinated by the Armagnacs in 1419, on the bridge at Montereau.